 The Obstetrics and Gynecology Programs, located on the Macon and Savannah campuses, offer comprehensive training in obstetrics and gynecology, including all sub-specialties, to rotating medical students and residents.

-The Pathology Department is located at the Macon campus and has a faculty that consist of pathologists who are in active practice at hospitals in the community.
+The Department of Pathology and Clinical Sciences Education is located at the Macon campus and has a faculty that consist of pathologists who are in active practice at hospitals in the community.

 The Departments of Pediatrics, located on the Macon and Savannah campuses, offer a program designed to provide students the experience and clinical skills needed to excel in general pediatrics, consistent with the focus of Mercer University School of Medicine on primary care.
 The faculty represent a mix of generalists and specialists to assure a well-balanced program that prepares students for the world of pediatric medicine.